IBM/janusgraph-utils/doc/users_guide.md

     - SchemaAction.REINDEX
     - SchemaAction.REMOVE_INDEX

-   It changes the index from its original state into new state if the state transition is valid.
+   Changes the index from its original state into new state if the state transition is valid.

 #### The GraphSON document
-It contains the defintions of properties, vertices and edges:
+Contains the definitions of properties, vertices and edges:

 ```
 {